cshg/node-spawner/README.md

 # node-spawner

-Test-server to spawn docker instances with node.
+Test-application to spawn docker instances from a node server.